quetzaluz/koa-dd-example/README.md

 ## Koa DataDog Agent example

-The purpose of this repo is to replicate a bug with Koa DataDog trace integration.
-Currently used for support ticket with DataDog support team.
+The purpose of this repo is to replicate a bug with Koa DataDog trace integration at version 0.6.2 of [dd-trace](https://www.npmjs.com/package/dd-trace).
+Was used for support ticket with DataDog support team and resulted in resolution published in version 0.7.2 of [dd-trace](https://www.npmjs.com/package/dd-trace).

 ### Setup
 - Set up datadog trace agent locally with default config: